kmcroft13/box-templates/README.md

    + Check if group has access to folder before creating (throw warning if not?)

 ####BACKLOG
-+ Figure out why Admin package isn't working
++ Figure out why yogiben:admin package isn't working (switched to houston:admin for now)
 + Update Account templates like signIn and ensureSignedIn